Ezio Vendrame: Early life and non-League career

-Style of play
+Style of play and temperament

 Described in the media as a "classic number ten," Vendrame was a talented and creative yet tenacious midfielder, who could play as an offensive central midfielder, as a mezzala or inside forward, or as a winger.
 Possessing excellent technique, flair, dribbling skills, and an eye for the final pass, he was regarded as one of the most promising young Italian players early in his career, even earning the nickname "the Italian George Best," due to his physical appearance (namely his beard and long hair), skills, playing style, movements, position, rebellious personality, and anti–conformist "hippy" lifestyle off the pitch, which made him a symbol of Italian football during the 1970s, and highly popular with the fans, but also made his relationships with his managers difficult (indeed, Vendrame was known for both smoking and drinking throughout his career).
 He was also occasionally known in the Italian media by the nickname "il poeta del gol" ("the goal poet," in Italian), and was also compared to Mario Kempes on occasion throughout his career, due to his hairstyle and playing position.
 Despite his skill and talent, however, he ultimately failed to live up to his potential and establish himself at the top level due to his strong character, behaviour, and lack of tactical discipline on the pitch; as such, certain pundits accused him of "wasting his talent."
 Moreover, his career was often marked by inconsistency, and he frequently alternated excellent performances with disappointing ones.